-Who loves a good bag?
+Who else loves a good bag?
 I’ve got a major thing for them.
 (In fact, see my posts about 25 Bags to Sew and 15 MORE Bags to Sew.)
 And for hot pink.
 And for Chevron stripes.
 Put them all together in this messenger bag and forget about it.
-Here’s an easy to follow messenger bag tutorial for you!

 Well, I succeeded in making a cute bag, but I am not sure that it is going to be any less dungeony.
 Oh well.
 I still love it.